kwhk/go-discord-bot/README.md

 # go-discord-bot

+## Setting up Discord bot

+It is important to note when creating an invite link for your bot from the OAuth2 tab in the [Discord Developer Portal](https://discord.com/developers/applications/) that you select `bot` and `applications.commands` for slash commands to work.

 ## How to run locally

 The following directory paths assume that you are in the project's root directory.